JvanKatwijk/qt-dab/README.md

 Interfacing to another device
 -----------------------------------------------------------------------

-There are - obviously - more devices than supported here.
+There exist - obviously - other devices than the ones supported here.
 Interfacing another device is not very complicated, it might be done using the "Soapy" interface, or one might write a new interface class.

-While the handling of devices in dabMini and Qt-DAB is the same, it differs from the way device handling is done in dab-2.
-The description here relates to device interfacing in Qt-DAB.
+While the handling of devices in dabMini and Qt-DAB is - apart from handling the user interaction - the same, it differs from the way device handling is done in dab-2.
+The description here relates to device interfacing in Qt-DAB (the handler for the dabMini differs since it lacks a separate widget for the control).

-Device handlers are implemented as a class, derived from the class *virtualInput*.
-Only a few functions have to be implemented, to *set* and *get* the VFO frequency, to inspect the number of samples available and to get a number of samples, to start and stop operating the device and to report on the number of bits per sample.
+Device handlers are implemented as a class, derived from the class *deviceHandler*.
+Only a few functions have to be implemented, to *get* the VFO frequency, to inspect the number of samples available and to get a number of samples, to start and stop operating the device and to report on the number of bits per sample.
 This last